On this page

 Updates about national COVID-19 restrictions and the SEND legislation, any resulting changes to local services and what support was on offer locally to families, were shared through the social media and websites of the Devon Children and Families Partnership.

-The Partnership includes Devon County Council, NHS Devon Clinical Commissioning Group, NHS providers including Children and Family Health Devon, Babcock LDP and Devon and Cornwall Police, as well as directly through frontline services including schools and Devon Information, Advice and Support.
+The Partnership includes Devon County Council, NHS Devon Clinical Commissioning Group, NHS providers including Children and Family Health Devon and Devon and Cornwall Police, as well as directly through frontline services including schools and Devon Information, Advice and Support.

 We also worked together with parents, carers and schools to produce a set of questions and answers to provide clarity about education during COVID-19.